You didn’t get that iPad just to answer work emails or play Candy Crush.

 These are great uses of your iPad, but you can get even more out of it.

-Your secret weapon for fluency, even.
+Your iPad is actually your secret weapon for language fluency.

 How Can an iPad Help You Learn Languages?